tom-pelsmaeker/vae-lagging-encoder/README.md

 * `--aggressive` controls whether applies aggressive training or not
 * `--kl_start` represents starting KL weight (set to 1.0 to disable KL annealing)
 * `--warm_up` represents number of annealing epochs (KL weight increases from `kl_start` to 1.0 linearly in the first `warm_up` epochs)
+* `--mdr` represents the minimum desired rate, i.e. a lower bound on the KL-divergence enforced with Lagrangian Relaxation
+* `--learned_prior` controls whether we learn a mixture of Gaussians prior.
+* `--num_components` specified the number of mixtures components when a learned prior is used.

 To run the code on your own text/image dataset, you need to create a new configuration file in `./config/` folder to specifiy network hyperparameters and datapath.
 If the new config file is `./config/config_abc.py`, then `--dataset` needs to be set as `abc` accordingly.